-Fig. 7: Default Environmental Scene showing three blocks of colour in vertical strips.
+Fig. 6: Default Environmental Scene showing three blocks of colour in vertical strips.

-- 1. Once each image in the sequence is shown in order but only once - 2.
-Loop each image in the sequence is shown in order, after displaying the last image in the sequence the environment loops back to the first image (etc.) - 3.
-Bounce each image is shown in order, after displaying the last image the order is reversed, until the first image is once again shown, the order is then reversed (etc.)
+3. Bounce - each image is shown in order, after displaying the last image the order is reversed, until the first image is once again shown, the order is then reversed (etc.)